An important note regarding this FAQ

 Yes.
-Public access to campus in general and specifically to the Athletics and Wellness Center, the Joseph Moore Museum, and Lilly Library is restricted until at least Dec.
-31, 2020.
+Public access to campus in general and specifically to the Athletics and Wellness Center, the Joseph Moore Museum, and Lilly Library is restricted until further notice.

-- Regarding planned student activities, how will those change?
+- Regarding planned student activities, how have those changed?

-The Student Activities Board, student clubs & organizations, the Events Office, the Health & Wellness team, Public Safety, Religious Life, Residence Life and others are planning activities and programs to get students involved in campus community life.
-And they will do so with the central priority of keeping everyone well.
-With everyone wearing masks in public, and with hosts monitoring to maintain limited occupancy in indoor spaces, we will continue to offer a robust variety of activities.
+The Student Activities Board, student clubs & organizations, the Events Office, the Health & Wellness team, Public Safety, Religious Life, Residence Life and others plan activities and programs to get students involved in campus community life.
+And they do so with the central priority of keeping everyone well.
+With everyone wearing masks in public, and with hosts monitoring to maintain limited occupancy in indoor spaces, we continue to offer a robust variety of activities.